-2 Background
+2. Background

-2.1 Existing network
+2.1.
+Location and conditions

 BN is located approximately 212 km north-east of Melbourne and is the main source of supply for the rural towns of Benalla, Violet Town, Euroa, Lima South, Tatong, and Goorambat townships.
 BN supplies approximately 12,100 AusNet Services' customers.
-The customer base supplied from BN is predominately made up of residential (66%) and farming (24%), with some commercial and industrial.
+The customer base supplied from BN is predominately made up of residential (66%) and farming (24%), with some commercial and industrial customers.

-The Benalla zone substation supply area is to the north-east of Melbourne, and is at an elevation of 170 m above sea level.
-BN has typical Melbourne climate with summer average maximum temperatures of 30°C, winter average minimum temperatures of 4°C with extreme temperatures reaching 43.5°C in summer and -4.5°C in winter.
+The Benalla zone substation supply area is to the north-east of Melbourne, at an elevation of 170 m above sea level.
+BN has typical Melbourne climate with summer average maximum temperatures of 30C, winter average minimum temperatures of 4°C with extreme temperatures reaching 43.5°C in summer and -4.5°C in winter.
 The average annual rainfall is 670mm in this area.

-BN is supplied at 66kV via two 66kV circuits that originate from GlenrowanTerminal Station (GNTS).
-The location of BN within the AusNet Services distribution network is as shown in Figure 1.
+BN is supplied at 66kV via two 66kV circuits that originate from Glenrowan Terminal Station (GNTS).
+The location of BN in the AusNet Services distribution network is as shown in Figure 1 below.